akshay-sngh/face-recogntion-web/README.md

   3. Create flask back-end to retrieves pixels and predicts the face
   4. Record the response in SQLite Database
   5. Display the recorded response real-time in the web portal

+# Directory and files description
+  - trainSet: Unprocessed images
+  - dataSet: Images that have undergone preprocessing and used by the classifieer
+  - recognizerData: YAML files used by OpenCV's recognizer
+  - fonts: CSS fonts
+  - EmployeeBase.db: Attendance store